velo-by-wix/todo-workshop/README.md

 # Corvid TODO Workshop

-In this workshop, you will build a [TODO appliction](https://corvidtodo.com) using Corvid by Wix.
+In this workshop, you will build a [TODO appliction](https://corvidtodo.com) using Velo by Wix.

 **:link: Useful links**

-- [Corvid API Reference](https://www.wix.com/corvid/reference/) covers all of Corvid's APIs.
+- [Velo API Reference](https://www.wix.com/velo/reference/) covers all of Velo's APIs.
-- [Corvid Home Page](https://www.wix.com/corvid) contains all Corvid materials.
+- [Velo Home Page](https://www.wix.com/velo) contains all Velo materials.
 - [corvid-cli npm package](https://www.npmjs.com/package/corvid-cli) enables you to work in your own local editor.

 The complete code for the application is in the [src](src) folder.